Convex-Dev/design/cad/008_compiler/README.md

 ## Overview

 Convex includes an on-chain Compiler as part of the CVM.
-The Compiler is responsible for taking source code and compiling this down to low level CVM Ops.
+The Compiler is responsible for taking Convex Lisp source code forms and compiling these down to low level CVM Ops.

 The Compiler is designed for Convex Lisp, which is a natural fit the Lambda Calculus features of the CVM.
 However alternative language front-ends are possible for Convex providing that these are able to compile down to either Convex Lisp (as an intermediate language) or CVM Ops (the basic operations of the CVM)